FreePressUnlimited/Security_HQ/data-at-rest.md

 # Security of Data at Rest

+*Resources for securing the data stored in your devices and your online accounts.*

 *Last updated: Dec 2018*

-> Resources for securing the data stored in your devices and your online accounts.

 * [CLOUD STORAGE AND BACKUP](#cloud-storage-and-backup)
   * [Tresorit](#tresorit)